btskinner/grm/flow/index.md

 I assume, however, that most instructors will also want the main course files to be a git repository.
-If that is the case, then the user must maintain the main course repository outside of GitRoom Manager as s/he would normally.
+If that is the case, then the user must maintain the main course repository outside of GitRoom Manager as they would normally.
 GitRoom Manager has been built to handle this situation and will ignore certain files/directories, such as the main `.git` directory, when copying from the main to student repos.